minime-rust/far-powerhouse/FAR Damage Reflection/README.md

 *   **Automatic Moderation:** The plugin's advanced rule engine automates the detection and punishment of rule violations, reducing the need for constant manual intervention by server staff.

 ## The Evolution: Beyond Basic Reflection
-FAR Damage Reflection is built upon the brilliant foundational work of "ReflectDamage" by Chernarust (licensed under a permissive MIT license), to whom we proudly attribute credit in our source code and GitHub repository.
+FAR Damage Reflection is built upon the brilliant foundational work of "ReflectDamage" by Chernarust.
 We have significantly expanded upon this foundation, transforming it into a comprehensive auto-moderation tool:
 *   **Advanced Rule Engine:** A sophisticated system validates and elevates configuration settings, ensuring logical consistency and preventing conflicting rules.
 *   **Full PvE Plugin Support:** Seamless integration with existing PvE solutions (like SimplePvE or TruePvE) through full `CanEntityTakeDamage` and `OnEntityTakeDamage` coverage, including a 'tripwire' to confirm hook consumption.
 *   **Discord Notifications:** Configurable webhooks for various violation types, keeping staff and the community informed in real-time.